 Twenty years after the working world recognized the importance of work-life balance, most of us are still struggling to achieve it.
-Back in the 1980s, the discussions about work-life balance centered on overwork, but today thanks in a large part to technology like intranets and employee apps, the conversation is changing.
+Back in the 1980s, the discussions about work-life balance centered on overwork, but today thanks in a large part to technology like intranets and employee apps (check our employee benefits app), the conversation is changing.
 The boundaries between work and home that used to be fixed are now blurred.
 The downside is that employees can’t (or don’t feel like they should) switch off.
 At the same time, there’s a big upside in the form of employee flexibility.
 You can work from anywhere and, depending on the nature of your job, when you want to.
 In short, you can have a life.

 Is tech that promotes work-life balance a net positive for employees?
 Absolutely.
 What is sometimes less clear is whether it’s good for companies.
 In this post, we’re going to discuss why the answer is yes and how you can help your team find work-life balance with an employee app.

 Why more companies are looking for ideas to improve work-life balance

 Study after study has shown that work-life balance, which was once dismissed by executives as a luxury, is now considered an essential element of personal success.
 It is also a critical component of business success.
 Take a look at these stats: